ruanjian0821/data_generation/README.md

 This project was prepared to generate data sets for use in robotic operations.

-## 1. Install blender as a module with python 3.5 and pyenv
+## 1. Install blender2.79 as a module with python 3.5 and pyenv
 ------------------------------------------------------------

-Tested on Ubuntu 14.04 and python3.5.6.
+Tested on Ubuntu 14.04 and python3.5.6, Ubuntu16.04 also has been tested.

 Setting up a new python environment using pyenv, Follow instructions from here.